The Government of Alberta provides eligible municipal, regional, health and education authorities with financing for capital projects.

 - Other structures offered, subject to availability

 Interest rates are finalized about 2 weeks prior to the loan issuance date.
-Please see below for current and historical interest rate information.
+See below for current and historical interest rate information.

 Loan calculator tool